Prajwal291002/Data-analyst-portfolio/README.md

-# Prajwal Bhandarkar - Data analyst portfolio
+# Prajwal Bhandarkar - Data Analyst Portfolio

 ## About
 Welcome to my data analytics portfolio!
 I am a dedicated data analyst passionate about extracting actionable insights from complex datasets.
 With expertise in SQL, Python, and R, I specialize in data manipulation, statistical analysis, and visualization.